 And then you go to edit the pictures.
 And you realize that you hate every single one of them.
-AND then you realize that you kinda sorta already ate all the cupcakes and don’t really want to make more.
+AND then you realize that you kinda sorta already ate all the gluten free cupcakes and don’t really want to make more.

 So, you post them anyway.

 And then you proceed to talk about how ugly they are, only to draw more attention to the fact that you hate them, because you’re smart like that.